wilfredqz/coderefinery-documentation-example-project/README.md

 Example project for coderefinery documentation lesson

-# this is a python script to get the mean temperature from the measurement spreadsheet
-# using a single script.
+# this is a python script to get the mean temperature from the measurement spreadshee using a single script.
 (This is great because you do not need to work with cubersome excel function anymore!)

 ## how it works?